Sentience

+Sentience is the ability to experience feelings and sensations.
+It may not necessarily imply higher cognitive functions such as awareness, reasoning, or complex thought processes.
+Some theorists define sentience exclusively as the capacity for valenced (positive or negative) mental experiences, such as pain and pleasure.

+Sentience is an important concept in ethics, as the ability to experience happiness or suffering often forms a basis for determining which entities deserve moral consideration, particularly in utilitarianism.

-Sentience is the capacity to experience feelings and sensations.
-The word was first coined by philosophers in the 1630s for the concept of an ability to feel, derived from Latin sentientem (a feeling), to distinguish it from the ability to think (reason).
-In modern Western philosophy, sentience is the ability to experience sensations.
-In different Asian religions, the word 'sentience' has been used to translate a variety of concepts.
-In science fiction, the word "sentience" is sometimes used interchangeably with "sapience", "self-awareness", or "consciousness".
+The word "sentience" has been used to translate a variety of concepts in Asian religions.
+In science fiction, "sentience" is sometimes used interchangeably with "sapience", "self-awareness", or "consciousness".

-Some writers differentiate between the mere ability to perceive sensations, such as light or pain, and the ability to perceive emotions, such as fear or grief.
-The subjective awareness of experiences by a conscious individual are known as qualia in Western philosophy.

-Philosophy and sentience
+Sentience in philosophy

+"Sentience" was first coined by philosophers in the 1630s for the concept of an ability to feel, derived from Latin sentiens (feeling).
 In philosophy, different authors draw different distinctions between consciousness and sentience.
 According to Antonio Damasio, sentience is a minimalistic way of defining consciousness, which otherwise commonly and collectively describes sentience plus further features of the mind and consciousness, such as creativity, intelligence, sapience, self-awareness, and intentionality (the ability to have thoughts about something).
 These further features of consciousness may not be necessary for sentience, which is the capacity to feel sensations and emotions.

 Consciousness

 According to Thomas Nagel in his paper "What Is It Like to Be a Bat?", consciousness can refer to the ability of any entity to have subjective perceptual experiences, or as some philosophers refer to them, "qualia"—in other words, the ability to have states that it feels like something to be in.
-Some philosophers, notably Colin McGinn, believe that the physical process causing consciousness to happen will never be understood, a position known as "new mysterianism."
+Some philosophers, notably Colin McGinn, believe that the physical process causing consciousness to happen will never be understood, a position known as "new mysterianism".
 They do not deny that most other aspects of consciousness are subject to scientific investigation but they argue that qualia will never be explained.
-Other philosophers, such as Daniel Dennett, argue that qualia are not a meaningful concept.
+Other philosophers, such as Daniel Dennett, argue that qualia is not a meaningful concept.

-Regarding animal consciousness, according to the Cambridge Declaration of Consciousness, which was publicly proclaimed on 7 July 2012 at Cambridge University, consciousness is that which requires specialized neural structures, chiefly neuroanatomical, neurochemical, and neurophysiological substrates, which manifests in more complex organisms as the central nervous system, to exhibit consciousness.
-Accordingly, only organisms that possess these substrates, all within the animal kingdom, are said to be conscious.
-Sponges, placozoans, and mesozoans, with simple body plans and no nervous system, are the only members of the animal kingdom that possess no consciousness.
+Regarding animal consciousness, the Cambridge Declaration of Consciousness, publicly proclaimed on 7 July 2012 at Cambridge University, states that many non-human animals possess the neuroanatomical, neurochemical, and neurophysiological substrates of conscious states, and can exhibit intentional behaviors.
+The declaration notes that all vertebrates (including fish and reptiles) have this neurological substrate for consciousness, and that there is strong evidence that many invertebrates also have it.